LordMZTE/confgen/README.md

 ### Linux

-- install the luajit library and the master version of Zig
+- install the LuaJIT and FUSE3 library and the 0.12 version of Zig
 - `zig build -Drelease-fast -p ~/.local`

 ### Mac